 To be admitted to one of the professional schools of engineering, the student must have:

-- 1. Completed a minimum of 60 semester credit hours in an accredited institution of higher learning. - Demonstrated an acceptable level of competence in subject material comparable to that covered in Preengineering, i.e., General Education and Common Pre-engineering.
-Such demonstration may be by completion of course work or by examination with not more than half the requirements satisfied by examination. - 3.
-Been formally accepted by a professional school.
+1. Completed a minimum of 60 semester credit hours in an accredited institution of higher learning.
+3. Been formally accepted by a professional school.

 An acceptable level of competence for admission to a professional school may be demonstrated by: